hbr0914/academicpages/_pages/about.md

 I am a passionate [Manchester City](https://www.mancity.com/) fan.
 Since starting university, I've given up all my other hobbies due to the heavy academic workload — except watching football.
 But I’m not very good at playing football by myself, to be honest, playing with me will really test your patience!

 I am always eager to learn more about mathematics, no matter what.
+I intend to pursue my studies in France in two years.

 Previously taken courses (Maths and Physics)
 ---